 Remember both scores are strictly informational and do not guarantee the deliverability of your email.
 It's always best to follow Acoustic Campaign Best Practices when designing your email.

 Outlook utilizes a self-learning filter to determine what each user thinks is spam making it inconsistent for use across thousands of tests on our servers.
 Instead, we've added in hundreds of spam rules that have been published by Outlook.
 Whenever the content in your campaign triggers one of these rules, we'll provide you with feedback on what can be changed to make your email look less like spam in Outlook.

-This filter on Litmus uses built-in junk email filter for Outlook.
-This has various sensitivity settings, here we have set it to 'High'.
+This filter on Litmus uses a built-in junk email filter for Outlook.
+This has various sensitivity settings, here we have set it to "high".
 The Microsoft Outlook filter scores from 0-10 on the High sensitivity rating, with 0 being the highest (passing) and 10 being the lowest (failing).
 Outlook rates an email with a 6.0 or higher (out of 10) as a failure.
-A lower score (lower than 6.0) is considered a passing score with the High sensitivity rating.
+A lower score (lower than 6.0) is considered a passing score with a High sensitivity rating.

 Emails successfully received shown as a "passed" score.
 Anything with a "failed" score indicates that the email was not received in the inbox, meaning the email could have been blocked or sent to the junk folder for that email client.
 Make sure you're sending the email to the complete list of seed list addresses in order to see the accurate reputation scoring for your email.